LadyNaggaga/DevFest_MSFTWorkshop/README.md

 - In the [Azure Portal](https://portal.azure.com), open the blade for the web app and click on the site we created earlier
 - Click All Settings.
 - Click Application Settings.
-- Scroll to App Settings
+- Scroll to App Settings  and enter your process.env for Project Oxford API and Photon board.

+- Save changes and test your app by going to your website.

 ## Deploy to Azure
 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)